-Signature Date

-Signature (if held jointly) Date

-Please sign exactly as name appears on proxy.
-If shares parties in the joint tenancy must sign.
-When signing as a administrator, trustee or guardian, state capacity.
-If exec proxy should be signed by a duly authorized officer.
-If a partnership name by authorized person. attorney, executor, uted by a corporation, the
+tenants, all parties in the joint tenancy must sign.
+When signing as attorney, executor, administrator, trustee or guardian, state capacity.
+If executed by a corporation, the proxy should be signed by a duly authorized officer.
+If a partnership, please sign in partnership name by authorized person.